 - developing a plan to produce that evidence (programme mapping and progression plan, course learning objectives, course feedback and assessment plan).

 Developing programme-specific graduate attributes is an important first step in this process.

 Programme graduate attributes are made up of the things you want graduates of your programme or major to be able to know, do, achieve or be.

-It is important to remember that in addition to developing disciplinary knowledge, Victoria University of Wellington’s Graduate Profile states that all students who graduate will have had opportunities for local and global engagement.
+It is important to remember that in addition to developing disciplinary knowledge, the University's graduate profile states that all students who graduate will have had opportunities for local and global engagement.

-Fulfillment of institutional obligations in relation to the Treaty of Waitangi is also a significant goal.
-These should be considered when developing programme graduate attributes.
+Te Herenga Waka Victoria University of Wellington is committed to meeting our institutional obligations in relation to the Treaty of Waitangi.
+The Te Tiriti o Waitangi Guide provides helpful advice in this regard, and should be consulted when developing programme graduate attributes.